sebbrandes/Complete-Network-Simulation/DMZ/DMZ-DisSW-1.md

 ## <ins> Interface Configuration</ins>

-- **Configuring the switch interfaces of the Distribution Switch for the connection to the Acces switch (use of etherchannel to increase the bandwith)**
+- **Configuration of the Distribution Switch interfaces for the connection to the Access switch (use of etherchannel to increase the bandwith)**

     DMZ-DisSW-1(config)# `int range e1/0-1`